practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ### FIB -- A classic benchmark, computes fib(n) inefficiently

-As a comparison to my microbenchmark, here the official 2024 benchmark results for the _fib_ program: "01" is the fastest rank
+As a comparison to my microbenchmark, here the official 2024 benchmark ranking for the _fib_ program with "01" being the the fastest rank:

 - 01 -- Bigloo (in version 4.5b)
 - 02 -- GambitC (4.9.5)
 - 05 -- Racket (8.13)
 - 15 -- CHICKEN (5.3.0)

-My benchmarks confirm this ranking:
+My own benchmarks confirm this ranking:

 - 01 -- Bigloo (4.6a)
 - 02 -- Gambit (4.9.6)